Microsoft/MCW-Lift-and-Shift-ARM/Hands-on Lab/HOL step-by-step - Azure Resource Manager.md

     subnet as the Virtual network/subnet.
 The **FrontEndNet** is the value of **hackathonVnetSubnet1Name** variable.

-    > Note: The storage account will be changed later to use a new feature called Managed Disks.
+    > **Note**: The storage account will be changed later to use a new feature called Managed Disks.

     ![The fields in the Windows Virtual Machine window are set to the previously mentioned settings.](images/Hands-onlabstep-by-step-AzureResourceManagerimages/media/image44.jpg "Windows Virtual Machine window")